agronick/KGauge/README.md

 # KGague

 This is the JustGage JavaScript library remade for Vue.js.
 It does not use any dependencies including JustGage or Raphael.
-All rendering is done using Vue with SVGs.
+All rendering is done using the Vue rendering engine using SVGs.

 ## Project setup
 ```